Skip to content

 Einstein failed math in school

 Albert Einstein did not fail mathematics in school.
-He was exceptional at math and physics from an early age.
-The myth may have originated from a reversal of the Swiss school grading system during his student years, where the grade '6' briefly went from being the lowest to the highest score.
+Historical records show he excelled at both mathematics and physics from an early age.
+The myth may have originated from a reversal of the Swiss grading scale used during part of his schooling, where the number '6' briefly went from representing the lowest possible score to the highest.

 What we know